 Why a small batch of cream cheese frosting?

 This frosting recipe is a perfect pair with my naturally red velvet cupcakes recipe.
 I don't know about you but I enjoy my cakes more when they're moderately frosted–the cake is the star and the frosting is just literally the "icing on the cake".

-This cream cheese frosting recipe is perfect for:
+This frosting recipe is perfect for:

 - Small-size layer cakes that are designed to have minimal frosting.

 - This is also perfect for cinnamon rolls!
 Instead of using the normal sugar icing, cream cheese frosting makes it extra special!

 Where else can you use this cream cheese frosting?

 Frost your favorite cakes and cupcakes with this frosting, including: